 From a technological point of view, the platform has been engineered to contain all the components necessary to determine its movement.
 The maximum speed is limited to 25 km/h (15.5 mph) or 5 km/h (3 mph) to ensure the safety of all users, depending on the area.
 The speed can be configured according to how the Pods are used in order to meet demand as effectively as possible.

 It can be fitted with different types of pods depending on the type of use you intend to make with the platform.
-All the pod designs can be fitted to the platform in as little as 10 seconds, and two of which were designed with French hotel company Accor.
+All the pod designs can be fitted to the platform in as little as 10 seconds, and two of which were designed by the French hotel company Accor.

 The Sofitel En Voyage is a pod that is specific for urban mobility.
-It offers the type of high comfort you might associate with a luxury hotel brand, mixing flat glass, wooden marquetry, blood orange velvet tones from floor to ceiling in a box big enough for two to three passengers.
+It offers the type of high comfort you might associate with a luxury hotel brand, mixing flat glass, wooden marquetry, and blood-orange velvet tones from floor to ceiling in a box big enough for two to three passengers.
 An interior scrolling LED strip would display information in real-time, such as personal messages, news, weather, arrival, and travel times.
-A touchscreen tablet would allow a video-conference call to be made to a Sofitel concierge to arrange a restaurant or theatre reservation, for example.
+A touchscreen tablet would allow a video conference call to be made to a Sofitel concierge to arrange a restaurant or theatre reservation, for example.

 Pullman Power Fitness, on the other hand, combines physical activity with traveling.
 The deliberately futuristic and avant-garde atmosphere perfectly illustrates the symbiosis between sport, music, and light.
-A rowing and exercise machine can both be found inside the glassy bubble, which ensures the occupant’s privacy while maintaining a view of the outside.
+A rowing and exercise machine can be found inside the glassy bubble, ensuring the occupant’s privacy while maintaining a view of the outside.

 The JCDecaux City Provider is inspired by street furniture.
 Designed for up to five passengers, it is fitted with USB charging and interactive screens to enhance the mobility experience, with information and useful services for planning and tracking journeys.
-JCDecaux City Provider is infused with pure shapes, a timeless, sober, and functional design, offering comfort and space onboard.
-It combines various materials and textures to accommodate passengers in comfort – textured black, satin aluminum grey, dark-tinted windows, as well as a light wood aesthetic and plants.
+JCDecaux City Provider is infused with pure shapes and a timeless, sober, and functional design, offering comfort and space onboard.
+It combines various materials and textures to comfortably accommodate passengers – textured black, satin aluminum grey, dark-tinted windows, and a light wood aesthetic and plants.